-Explores definitions of mass media, forms of mass communication, and societal, ethical, and legal issues that mass communication raises for the present and the future.
-Fall, odd years.
+A study of how the media affects multiple aspects of our lives.
+Students will explore definitions of mass media, forms of mass communication, and societal, ethical, and legal issues that mass communication raises for the present and the future.
+Fall, every year.